iqm-finland/KQCircuits/README.rst

 KQCircuits.
 For further details see the `getting started documentation
 <https://iqm-finland.github.io/KQCircuits/start/index.html>`__.

-For stand-alone mode run ``python -m pip install -e python[docs,tests]``.
+For stand-alone mode run ``python -m pip install -e klayout_package/python[docs,tests]``.
 Then scripts may be run and documentation can be built.
 For further details see the `documentation
 <https://iqm-finland.github.io/KQCircuits/developer/setup.html>`__.